 The settlement amount in an 18-wheeler accident is difficult to estimate at the outset of a case.
-Many factors go into determining the amount of money you might be awarded.
+Many factors go into determining the amount of money you might be awarded in such commercial vehicle accidents.
 Each and every case is different, so to that extent, there can be no “average.”
 Settlement arrangements can be complicated matters, especially when there is a big rig involved.
 Multiple entities might be responsible for the accident.
 Each party’s level of culpability, or guilt, determines their exposure in a personal injury settlement.

 Below are a few ways investigations help:

 - The state and federal agencies will thoroughly investigate the driver of the truck to determine whether the driver followed state and federal driving regulations.
 One of the many regulations drivers must follow relate to safe driving and fatigue.
 They must be completely sober as well.
 Drivers must complete a log book and record how much time they have had off, how much time they have spent working, and how much time they have been driving.
 Both federal and state authorities are concerned about fatigued drivers because tired drivers can lose control of the load, causing a crash;

 - The agencies will determine whether the semi-truck’s load was properly secured.
 Overloading and load shift are common causes of crashes.
 Investigators will need to determine whether the load caused the crash and if so, why;